-- the time and resources required to pursue our spectrum initiatives, including our FCC proceedings and our contacts with incumbents to gain support for our initiatives; - the costs and potential liabilities related to our implementation of the initial restructuring plan and any future restructuring actions approved by our Board of Directors for our TeamConnect and pdvConnect businesses; - our expectations regarding revenues from our TeamConnect and our pdvConnect businesses; - the cost and time to identify, develop and commercialize any network and mobile communication solutions we pursue as part of our long-term business plan; - the expenses we incur to operate, maintain and improve our existing and any future private carrier networks we deploy; - the cost and time to satisfy unique customer requirements; and - the costs to attract and retain personnel with the skills required for effective operations.
+- our expectations regarding revenues from our DispatchPlus business; - the time and resources required to pursue our spectrum initiatives, including our FCC petition; - 'the cost and time to identify, develop and commercialize any network and mobile communication solutions we pursue as part of our long-term business plan; - the cost and time required to create effective commercialization strategies for our DispatchPlus business and any other business opportunities we elect to pursue; - the expenses we incur to operate, maintain and improve our existing and any future private carrier networks we deploy; - · the cost and time to satisfy unique customer requirements; and - the costs to attract and retain personnel with the skills required for effective operations.

-In addition, our budgeted expense levels are based in part on our expectations that our restructuring actions will be effective in reducing our operating expenses to correspond better with the anticipated reduction in the future revenues from our TeamConnect and pdvConnect businesses, as well as on the timing of receiving regulatory approvals required to pursue our broadband spectrum initiatives.
-However, we may not correctly predict the costs, amounts or timing of such future revenues or the timing or costs required to pursue our regulatory and business initiatives.
-We may not be able to adjust our operations in a timely manner to compensate for any shortfall in our revenues, delays in our spectrum initiatives or increases in the expenses required to implement our long-term business plan.
+In addition, our budgeted expense levels are based in part on our expectations concerning the future revenues from our DispatchPlus business and timing of receiving regulatory approvals required to pursue our spectrum initiatives.
+However, we may not correctly predict the amount or timing of future revenues or the timing or costs required to pursue our regulatory and business initiatives.
+We may not be able to adjust our operations in a timely manner to compensate for any unexpected shortfall in our revenues, delays in our spectrum initiatives or increases in the expenses required to implement our long-term business plan.
 As a result, a significant shortfall in our planned revenues, a significant delay in our spectrum initiatives or a significant increase in our planned expenses could have an immediate and material adverse effect on our business and financial condition.
-In such case, we may be required to issue additional equity or debt securities or enter into other commercial arrangements sooner than anticipated to secure the additional financial resources to support our future operations and the implementation of our business plans.
+In such case, we may be required to issue additional equity or debt securities or enter into other commercial arrangements sooner than anticipated to secure the additional financial resources to support our future operations and the implementation of our business plan.